stlpublicradio/weather-newsrooms-nicar25/README.md

 - Building a URL:
   - Base endpoint: `https://api.weather.gov/alerts/active`
   - We want actual warnings, not tests: `?status=actual`
-  - Area?
-Let's say Georgia.
-You can get fancier here, but states are easy: `&area=GA`
+  - Area: Let's say Minnesota.
+You can get fancier here, but states are easy: `&area=MN`
-  - Code.
+  - There's also a "code" option.
 This is the warning type.
 Tornado warning, tornado watch, etc. List is [here](https://www.weather.gov/nwr/eventcodes).
-Could do `&code=TOR`, but let's just leave this off.
+You could add`&code=TOR`, but let's just leave this off today.
-- But what about monitoring it?

 ### Let's play with some code!

 1. Sign into Github (or quickly make an account if you haven't already): [github.com](https://github.com)
 1. Return to this page or scroll to the top of this page!
 1. Chose the "Fork" button
-1. Note that the **owner** is now **you**.
+1. Make sure that the **owner** is now **you**.
 Click "Create fork"
 1. After a minute, you will have a new screen.
 Note that your name is up at the top!
 This is your copy.
-You can use this now or just watch and return to it later.
+You should use this now.
 (If you see **jkeefe** instead of your name, you're on the wrong screen.
 Go find your copy in your github account.)
 1. Now click the green "<> Code" button and, after you do, the "Codespaces" tab under it.
 1. Click "Create Codespace on Main"